bablokb/circuitpython-esp32at/impl_notes.md

 The method has a number of parameters.
 Most of them are optional, but for optimal setup they can be tweaked:

   - `uart`: The `busio.UART`-object used for communication.
-Needs to be setup with baudrate=115200.
+Needs an initial baudrate of 115200.
   - `at_timeout`: The global default timeout for a response to an AT command.
 The default value of `1` should be ok.
   - `at_retries`: Retries for failing AT commands.
 Available for